 Just like a physical retail store your website need clear navigation.
 Headlines and menus are navigational elements of the website that greatly improve the user experience.
 Come up with creative and concise headlines that communicate the gist of the offering.
 Headlines are intended to sell, but they also tell the visitors exactly what to expect at the very moment they land on a website page.

 Here are some tips to make the website user experience even better:

 Avoid cluttered navigation bars.
 A navigation bar is a menu bar usually found at the top right corner of the top part of the website.
 You want to place the most important pages at the very top of the navigation bar, and then allow users to choose options from the drop-down menus.

 Get rid of long drop-down menus.
 Dropdown menus are great for keeping the content clean and organized.
 Consider the principle “less is more” and only keep the most important menu items.

 The simplest way to organize your website content is to make a map.
 This is done easily but is often forgotten about as business owners rush to creating content instead of planning it first.
 Understand the hierarchy of your website and how each element relates to each other.
 You would usually have a homepage at the first level with contact, about, and product offerings pages at a lower level.

 Once you organize your website content, you will want to take a look at website metrics to see if the changes brought any positive results.
 See how long visitors browsed your website before the reorganization happened and compare the numbers to the current state.
-Testing is the key part of website management because it helps to improve website experience because no matter how well you understand your target audience, there is no a better source of information as hard data.
+Testing is the key part of website management because it helps to improve website experience because no matter how well you understand your target audience, there is no better source of information as hard data.